rust-lang/rfcs/active/0000-static-generic-parameters.md

 # Summary

-Allow generics to have static values as parameters in addition to lifetime and type parameters.
+Implement a simple form of a dependent type system similar to C++ and D by allowing generics to have static values as parameters in addition to lifetime and type parameters.

 # Motivation